byuccl/fpga-programmer/lasertag/bluetooth/README.txt

 letter in the box at the bottom, hit send, and its uppercase version should appear in the upper window.

+Note that the blue LED on the bluetooth modem will glow when paired with the app.

 bluetooth.c is provided solely as documenation so that you can write your own communication routines as necessary.
 Do not compile it as because it will cause multiple symbol defintions as this file is already compiled into